ahmetozlu/real_time_circle_detection_android/README.md

 **How to build and run this source?**

   1. Clone project by using Android Studio
-  2. Select and build module app
+  2. Select and build module *CircleDetection*

 ## Citation
 If you use this code for your publications, please cite it as: